Mysticism? Every person has this in him!

 Follow-up weekends: ‘Living in ever wider circles of Awareness’

 In addition to the starters weekends, there are follow-up weekends for people who have already made acquaintance with Nâm Yoga through other activities provided by the Nâm Foundation or through the starters weekend.
-We use the book ‘Meaning & Joy of Nâm Yoga’ during the weekends.
-These weekends also make sense to repeat for deepening.
+We use the book ‘Meaning & Joy of Nâm Yoga’ during this weekend.

 Dates of these weekends: